115682221731

 Woven Mat Traditionally, Nganiyal (conical mats) were used as an insect screen when erected, and as a sitting mat when folded.
 They are used in Ceremony as well as a functional item.
 Nowadays, artists weave many different shapes including flat, round and oblong.

-Northern Marbled Velvet Gecko (Oedura marmorata) Aboriginal art in Ramingining, Central Arnhem Land is commonly illustrated through designs and images of animals, plants, and landscape.
+Buwata (plains turkey) Aboriginal art in Ramingining, Central Arnhem Land is commonly illustrated through designs and images of animals, plants, and landscape.
 These motifs commonly reflect the artists ancestral inheritance and their dreamings and are referred to as totems.
-For this painting, Shannon has painted Northern Marbled Velvet Read more…
+For this painting, Benjamin has painted the story of the Buwata, a Read more…

 Woven Mat Traditionally, Nganiyal (conical mats) were used as an insect screen when erected, and as a sitting mat when folded.
 They are used in Ceremony as well as a functional item.
 Nowadays, artists weave many different shapes including flat, round and oblong.